Atomic Habits Summary: 8 Best Lessons from James Clear

-Atomic Habits Quick Summary:Atomic Habits is a guide to building good habits and breaking bad ones.
+Quick Summary:Atomic Habits is a guide to building good habits and breaking bad ones.
 James Clear says all our habits follow a 4-Step Habit Loop which includes: cue, craving, response and reward.
-You'll learn practical techniques to "hack" each step so you can achieve lasting personal change.
+He explains practical techniques to "hack" each step so we can achieve lasting personal change.

 Habits are the cornerstone of our lives.
 Think about it.
 We all repeat basically the same routines every day, every week, and every month.

 Imagine a woman named Sarah who recently graduated college is working at her first real job.
 She brushes her teeth, eats oatmeal for breakfast, checks her phone, drives to work, comes home, watches some Youtube videos, and finally goes to bed at 11PM.
 Then she wakes up tomorrow and repeats it all over again.
 We all do something similar.